The thing about being an urban homesteader is that you probably don’t have room to grow a lot of your own food.

 - Ladle jam into hot, sterilised jars, leaving a little bit of head room, and seal well while hot.

-- Wash your jars and lids in HOT soapy water and rinse well.
-Place the jars on a tray in an oven set around 130°C until dry.
+Wash your jars and lids in HOT soapy water and rinse well.
+Place the jars on a tray in an oven set at 130°C until dry.
 Place lids in boiling water.
 Pour hot jam into hot jars and seal immediately.